pawamoy/archan/README.rst

 A provider or checker plugin must have the following class attributes:

-- name: the name of the plugin.
-It should be the same name as in your entry points, so that displaying its help tells how to summon it.
+- identifier: the identifier of the plugin.
+It must be the same name as in your entry points, so that displaying its help tells how to summon it.
+- name: the verbose name of the plugin.
 - description: a description to explain what it does.
 - (optional) arguments: a tuple/list of Argument instances.
 This one is only used to display some help for the plugin.
 An argument is composed of a name,